 In laser diode systems, difficulties with aberration correction are compounded by the beam's high divergence angle.
 Since individual spherical lenses can refract light at only small angles before spherical aberration is introduced, three or four elements are often required to collimate laser diode light.
 In contrast, a single aspheric lens collimates without introducing spherical aberration.
 When used to collimate light, the lens should be oriented so that the side with a larger radius of curvature (i.e., the flatter surface) faces the point source.

-Conversely, when coupling into fiber, it is often necessary to focus the laser light to a diffraction-limited spot.
-Single spherical elements are typically not capable of achieving such a small spot size because spherical aberration is the limiting factor.
-Since the aspheric lenses are corrected to eliminate the spherical aberration, only diffraction limits the size of the focal spot.
+Conversely, when coupling into fiber, it is often necessary to focus the laser light to a near-diffraction-limited spot.
+With single spherical elements, spherical aberration, rather than diffraction limit, serves as the limiting factor to achieving such a small spot size.
+The diffraction-limiting design of these aspheric lenses helps to minimize spherical aberration, allowing the focal spot size to approach the diffraction limit.
 For focusing applications, the lens should be oriented so that the side with a smaller radius of curvature (i.e., the more curved surface) faces the source.

 To mount the Ø3 mm or Ø6 mm aspheres sold on this page, we recommend the LMR05 fixed lens mount along with either the LMRA3 mounting adapter for Ø3 mm optics, or the LMRA6 mounting adapter for Ø6 mm optics.